munificent/craftinginterpreters/book/control-flow.md

 Right now, our interpreter is little more than a calculator.
 A Lox program can only do a fixed amount of work before completing.
 To make it run twice as long you have to make the source code twice as lengthy.
 We're about to fix that.
-In this chapter, our interpreter takes a big step toward the programming language major leagues: *Turing-completeness*.
+In this chapter, our interpreter takes a big step towards the programming language major leagues: *Turing-completeness*.

 ## Turing Machines (Briefly)

-In the early part of last century, mathematicians stumbled into a series of confusing <span name="paradox">paradoxes</span> that led them to doubt the stability of the foundation they built their work upon.
+In the early part of last century, mathematicians stumbled into a series of confusing <span name="paradox">paradoxes</span> that led them to doubt the stability of the foundation they had built their work upon.
 To address that [crisis][], they went back to square one.
 Starting from a handful of axioms, logic, and set theory, they hoped to rebuild mathematics on top of an impervious foundation.